GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/what-are-tolstoy-responses.md

 ## What are Tolstoy responses?

 ### It is important to note that this feature only applies to:
-**1. Branching widgets or founder videos
+- Branching widgets or founder videos
-2. Embed Tolstoy projects**
+- Embed Tolstoy projects

 1. Navigate to the Responses tab of the Tolstoy project you want to check.
 ![image](https://github.com/user-attachments/assets/641640f7-35e3-4275-bc00-4a8cbae7312d)